Computer Hope

 DNS hijacking

-DNS hijacking is also now being done by some of the large ISPs such as Comcast as a method to linking users to their own search pages when they visit a webpage that no longer exists.
-This is done because many claim it increases users experience, however, this can also be another great source of extra revenue since they control the site and get paid off any advertisements.
-Currently all countries in the world have no laws against an ISP doing this to its users.
+DNS hijacking has also done by some Internet service providers (e.g., Comcast) so they can link users to their search pages when trying to visit a non-existent web page.
+Many claim this is to improve the user's experience.
+However, this can also be another great source of extra revenue since they control the site and get paid off any advertisement clicks.
+As of 2024, no laws exist against an ISP (Internet service provider) doing this to its users.

 How do I know if my ISP is hijacking me?

-If you visit any fake or non-existent site, e.g. something like http://www.jasdf2dfde3.com and it pulls up a search engine or a collection of links your DNS is redirecting you.
+If you visit any fake or non-existent site, e.g., http://www.jasdf2xdfde3.com, and it pulls up a search engine or a collection of links, your DNS redirects you.

 How do I know if a page is non-existent?